 The 11 Federal Home Loan Banks (FHLBanks) are currently working together to develop a future solution for providing collateral value for eNotes.
 As member-owned cooperatives, we understand eNotes provide many benefits to both our nearly 6,900 member institutions and their borrowers.
 While significant progress has been made around this effort, implementation timing is dependent on, among other things, system and process changes for each independent FHLBank.
-The goal is to have requirements established for the acceptance of eNotes as eligible collateral agreed on by all FHLBanks before the end of 2019.
-Once the requirements are in place, each individual FHLBank will set a timetable to provide collateral value for loans with eNotes.
+The requirements will be posted soon.
+Once they are in place, each individual FHLBank will set a timetable to provide collateral value for loans with eNotes.

 What is an eNote?

 |WHAT AN eNOTE IS:

 |A note executed electronically and stored in an eVault.